-Tom never grew any larger than his father’s thumb, which was only of ordinary size; but as he got older he became very cunning and full of tricks.
+Tom never grew any larger than his father’s thumb, which was only of ordinary size.
+As he got older he became very cunning and full of tricks.

-The batter filled Tom’s mouth, and prevented him from crying; but he kicked and struggled so much in the pot, that his mother thought that the pudding was bewitched and she hurled it outside the door.
+The batter filled Tom’s mouth, and prevented him from crying, but he kicked and struggled so much in the pot, that his mother thought that the pudding was bewitched and she hurled it outside the door.
 A poor tinker, who was passing by, lifted up the pudding, put it into his basket, and walked off.
-As Tom had now got his mouth cleared of the batter, he then began to cry aloud, which so frightened the tinker that he flung down the pudding and ran away.
-Tom crept out of the pudding covered all over with the batter, and walked home.
-His mother, who was very sorry to see her darling in such a woeful state, put him into a teacup, and soon washed off the batter; Then she kissed him, and put him to bed.
+As Tom now had his mouth cleared of the batter, he began to cry aloud, which so frightened the tinker that he flung down the pudding and ran away.
+Tom crept out of the pudding, covered all over with the batter, and walked home.
+His mother, who was very sorry to see her darling in such a woeful state, put him into a teacup, and soon washed off the batter.
+Then she kissed him, and put him to bed.

 Soon after the adventure of the pudding, Tom’s mother went to milk her cow in the meadow, and she took him along with her.
-As the wind was very high she tied him to a thistle with a piece of fine thread to stop him being blown away.
-The cow soon saw Tom’s oak-leaf hat, and took poor Tom and the thistle at one mouthful.
-While the cow was chewing the thistle Tom was afraid of her great teeth, which threatened to crush him in pieces, and he roared out as loud as he could: “Mother, mother!”
+As the wind was very high she tied him to a thistle with a piece of fine thread to stop him from being blown away.
+The cow soon saw Tom’s oak leaf hat, and took poor Tom and the thistle in one mouthful.
+While the cow was chewing the thistle, Tom was afraid of her great teeth, which threatened to crush him in pieces, and he roared out as loud as he could, “Mother, mother!”

 One day when he was out in the fields, being very careful to avoid the cows, a raven who was flying overhead spotted him.
 She swooped down, picked him up in her beak, and flew away with him.
 Poor terrified Tom was screaming and wriggling, but the bird only let go of her captive when she was over the sea.
-Down down down, he tumbled, into the water.
-And a moment after he was in the sea, a large fish swallowed him up.
+Down-down-down he tumbled into the water.
+A moment after he was in the sea, a large fish swallowed him up.

 Very soon after that, the fish was caught and bought for the table of King Arthur.
-When cook opened the fish, every one in the kitchen was astonished to find such a little boy, and Tom was quite delighted at being free again.
+When the cook opened the fish, everyone in the kitchen was astonished to find such a little boy, and Tom was quite delighted at being free again.
 They carried him to the king, who made Tom his miniature jester.
-Very soon, he because a great favourite at court; for by his tricks and games he not only amused the King and Queen, but also all the Knights of the Round Table.
+Very soon, he became a great favourite at court – for by his tricks and games he not only amused the king and queen, but also all the knights of the round table.

-It is said that when the King rode out on horseback, he often took Tom along with him, and if a shower came on, he used to creep into His Majesty’s waistcoat-pocket, where he slept till the rain was over.
+It is said that when the king rode out on horseback, he often took Tom along with him, and if a shower came upon them, he used to creep into His Majesty’s waistcoat pocket, where he slept until the rain was over.